 During this time you won’t likely be able or want to wake your child.
 He or she would likely become scared and agitated especially by your reaction to the night terror.

-Offer comfort if you can and help him or her return to sleep once it is over.
-You just have to wait it out and make sure he doesn’t hurt himself.
-Don’t speak to him or try to soothe him, and don’t try to shake or startle him awake or physically restrain him — all of which could lead to more frantic behavior.
+Offer comfort if you can and help him/her return to sleep once it is over.
+You just have to wait it out and make sure he/she doesn’t hurt him(her)self.
+Don’t speak to or try to soothe your child, and don’t try to shake or startle him/her awake or physically restrain him/her — all of which could lead to more frantic behavior.
 In 15 to 20 minutes, your child should calm down, curl up, and fall into a deep sleep again.

-Your child will not likely rem
+Your child will not likely remember the episode in the morning.

 One of the biggest contributors to night terrors is sleep deprivation.

-Ensure you have a calm and soothing bedtime routine full of rituals that are comforting and soothing. i.e. a bath, massage, stories, songs and lot sof cuddles.
+Ensure you have a calm and soothing bedtime routine full of rituals that are comforting and soothing, i.e. a bath, massage, stories, songs and lots of cuddles.

 Limit TV time and violent movies and video games before bed.